stackhpc/ansible-slurm-appliance/environments/README.md

 ## Defining an environment

-To define an environment called `production` you simply copy the skeleton directory to a directory with than name.
+To define an environment using cookiecutter:

     cookiecutter skeleton

+This will present you with a series of questions which you must answer.
+Once you have answered all questions, a new environment directory will be created.
+The directory will be named according to the answer you gave for `environment`.

 Follow the README in the new directory to perform initial configuration.